Hon. John Leveson-Gower

 On 24 September 1787 he was promoted rear-admiral, and in the following June again hoisted his flag on the Edgar 74, Captain Thompson, cruising for two months in the Channel with six sail of the line and two frigates.
 During the Spanish Armament of 1790 he was initially captain of the fleet to Admiral Lord Howe aboard the Queen Charlotte 100, Captain Sir Roger Curtis, but from August flew his flag aboard the Illustrious 74, Captain Alexander Edgar, in command of a division of the fleet.
-The Russian Armament of 1791 saw him employed under Vice-Admiral Lord Hood with his flag initially aboard the Illustrious 74, Captain Charles Morice Pole, and later on the Formidable 98, Captain Henry Nicholls.
+The Russian Armament of 1791 saw him employed under Vice-Admiral Lord Hood with his flag from June aboard the Formidable 98, Captain Henry Nicholls.

 Leveson-Gower died of an apoplectic fit whilst shaving at his residence, Bill-Hill, near Wokingham in Berkshire on 15 August 1792, and he was buried at Barkham Church.